-Explainable AI is a set of techniques, principles and processes used to help the creators and users of artificial intelligence models understand how these models make decisions.
-This information can be used to improve model accuracy or to identify and address unwanted behaviors like biased decision-making.
+Explainable AI is a set of techniques, principles and processes used to help the creators and users of artificial intelligence models understand how they make decisions.
+This information can be used to describe how an AI model functions, improve its accuracy and identify and address unwanted behaviors like biased decision-making.

 What Is Explainable AI?